getchip/PocketCHIP-Docs/source/includes/_welcome-to-pocketchip.md

 ## Touchscreen

-PocketC.H.I.P. has a 4.3" made up of 470px x 272px.
-It's a resistive touch display, which  means you use almost solid object to interact with the screen.
-But we recommend fingers or a stylus.
+Your PocketC.H.I.P. features a 4.3" display made up of 470 x 272 pixels.
+The display is resistive touch and responds to tapping and dragging from your finger or a stylus, pinch-to-zoom is not supported.

 ## Keyboard

-PocketC.H.I.P. offers a full QWERTY keyboard and a comfortably located D-pad.
+PocketC.H.I.P. has a full QWERTY keyboard wht a comfortably located D-pad.

 NEED IMAGE OF FINAL KEYBOARD LAYOUT